The Deligne-Riemann-Roch isomorphism: Deligne--Riemann--Roch isomorphisms

 \subsection{Deligne--Riemann--Roch isomorphisms and expected functorialities}

 In this subsection we introduce and elaborate on the notion of a Deligne--Riemann--Roch (DRR) isomorphism between the Riemann--Roch distributions, which includes various compatibilities and key equalities from the proof of the classical Grothendieck--Riemann--Roch theorem.
-This in particular gives a detailed meaning to the compatibilities in our Theorem \ref{thm:B}.
+This in particular gives a detailed meaning to the compatibilities in Theorem \ref{thm:general-DRR} below and in particular our Theorem \ref{thm:A}.
 Recall that we follow the terminology from \textsection\ref{subsubsec:base-change-conventions} regarding functors and isomorphisms compatible with base change.

 \begin{definition}[DRR isomorphism for a morphism $f$] Let $f\colon X\to Y$ be an lci morphism of $S$-schemes.
 A DRR isomorphism $\RR_f$ for $f$ consists in giving, for every virtual perfect complex $E$ on $X$, an isomorphism of line distributions